 \section{Experimental results}

-We obtain data for river discharge from the ECMWF GloFAS reanalysis \cite{GloFAS_Reanalysis}.
+\paragraph{Dataset.} We obtain data for river discharge from the ECMWF GloFAS reanalysis \cite{GloFAS_Reanalysis}.
 It is generated by forcing the LISFLOOD hydrological model \cite{LISFLOOD} using meteorological data from ERA5 \cite{ERA5}.
 GloFAS reanalysis combines physics-based simulation with observations to generate a consistent reconstruction of the past.
 The dataset is provided as a daily averaged discharge on a global coverage at $3$ arcmin grid ($0.05^{\circ}$).
 We use the GloFAS reanalysis as a target discharge for training and testing the model in Sec.~\ref{sec:results_reanalysis}.
 The ablation studies are done using GloFAS reanalysis over Europe.
 In addition, we fine-tune and test the model on observational GRDC river discharge data in Sec.~\ref{sec:results_obs}.
 Flood thresholds are determined using return periods for individual points and are calculated from the long-term data.
 The thresholds allow for the identification of a flood when the threshold is surpassed.

-We evaluate the performance of RiverMamba on both GloFAS reanalysis and GRDC, where diagnostic GRDC stations are available (3366 stations).
-For evaluation, we use common metrics like the coefficient of determination (R2), Kling–Gupta efficiency (KGE), and the averaged F1-score for floods with return periods of \{$1.5-20$\} years.
+\paragraph{Evaluation metrics.} We evaluate the performance of RiverMamba on both GloFAS reanalysis and GRDC, where diagnostic GRDC stations are available (3366 stations).
+For evaluation, we use common metrics like the coefficient of determination (R2), Kling–Gupta efficiency (KGE), and the averaged F1-score for floods with return periods of $1.5$ to $20$ years.
+Details about these metrics can be found in the suppl.\ material.
 We train on the years 1979-2018, validate on 2019-2020, and test on 2021-2024.
 All evaluation points are gauged stations and temporally out-of-sample.
+Results on ungauged stations are also available in the suppl.\ material.
 The metrics are calculated on the time series at single grid points and then averaged over all points.